despertom/SWE-Project/guide.md

 python -m venv venv
 .\venv\Scripts\activate
 ```
-With venv activated, run
+With venv activated, run this command in PowerShell:
 ```powershell
 pip install flask python-dotenv
 ```

 ## React

-To run the next yarn commands, you might need to run this as administrator:
+To run the next yarn commands, you might need to run this as administrator in PowerShell:
 ```powershell
 Set-ExecutionPolicy RemoteSigned
 ```

+You may need to install yarn.
+If you do not have the yarn command, follow the guide [here](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) to install it.
+You should be able to use NPM.

-Run the following to install dependencies of the project.
+Using PowerShell, run this command inside of the project directory to install dependencies of the project:
 ```powershell
 yarn install
 ```